|

 Bedford, Harper Collins, Beacon, Henry Holt and McGraw Hill anthologies, including

 Twentieth Century American Poetry (McGraw Hill, 2004).
+Thiel's work is translated into Spanish, Russian, Korean, French, and Romanian and appears in over 40 major national and international anthologies.
 Her work has received

 numerous awards, including the Robert Frost Award, the Robinson Jeffers Award, and the New Millennium Writings Award.
 Thiel received her BA and MFA

 from Brown University.
-She has traveled and lived in various countries in Europe and
+She has traveled and lived in various countries in Europe,

-South America and is fluent in Spanish, German, French and speaks some Greek.
+South America and Australia, and is fluent in Spanish, German, French and speaks some Greek.
 She has

 been a professor of creative writing for over ten years and has also taught in innovative settings